-If you want to know how to grow marijuana in various climates, you have to be aware of the legal aspects of this first.
+If you want to know how to grow marijuana in various climates, you have to be aware of the legal aspects first.
 Never plant weed in a location where marijuana is not yet legal.
-Ok, now we have that out the way, if you have discovered that both your state and local municipalities allow you to grow marijuana; you can then decide whether to grow it indoors or outdoors.
-However, int his article, we are talking about growing weed outdoors.
-And so the climate or weather is going to be important.
+If you discover that both your state and local municipalities allow you to grow marijuana, you can then decide whether to grow it indoors or outdoors.
+Here we’re talking about growing weed outdoors, so the climate or weather is going to be important.

 First, you need to get a calendar and mark it for the days when you usually have disruptive weather in your area.
 Conduct your own research for general information about local gardening.
 This will include the number of days for the most recent freeze and the first date of fall frost.
 You can grow marijuana outdoors for ninety days each season.
 However, you have to take special precautions for specific seasons.
 The calendar should be able to tell you times and dates.
 If you are still not sure visit a local nursery and ask questions.

 If you are growing marijuana in a location that you are unfamiliar with and because of that, you don’t know the amount of sun that will be needed during a specific season or you are unaware of wind exposure, then you have to think about starting the marijuana planting as an experiment first.
 Use a small container that is only going to be temporary until you figure things out.
 If the experiment works out of you, then you can consider creating a permanent plan.
 Let’s look at some ideas, tips or recommendations on how to help your marijuana plants get off to a good start.

 You can begin by planting your marijuana seeds inside our home.
 Or you can go to the local marijuana dispensary and buy clones, which are small marijuana plants.
 Nurture the clones by putting them under artificial lighting.
 Do this until your plants get to least 36 inches in height.
 After you get these results, take your plant outdoors.
 When you put out your large plants earlier on in the season, you will give them a better start for the remaining season.